-(19) "Residential Owner-Occupant" means the person who owns or otherwise possesses a single family dwelling unit, and who occupies that dwelling at the time of the alleged violation.
+(21) "Residential Owner-Occupant" means the person who owns or otherwise possesses a single family dwelling unit, and who occupies that dwelling at the time of the alleged violation.
 The violation must involve or relate to the normal uses of a dwelling unit.

-(20) "Respondent" means the person to whom an FEA is issued.
+(22) "Respondent" means the person named in a formal enforcement action (FEA).

-(21) "Systematic" means any violation that occurred or occurs on a regular basis.
+(23) "Systematic" means any violation that occurred or occurs on a regular basis.